 If you have questions about starting a home-based baking business, we suggest contacting an accountant on how to best do that for your situation.

 When we helped in the creation of House Bill 263 it only made two simple changes to Kentucky’s existing “Cottage Food” law that was from 2003.
 These changes were consistent with what is already allowed in most states.
 The bill was passed unanimously by the Kentucky House and Senate.
 HB 263 was signed into law by Governor Matt Bevin on April 2, 2018.
 Since then, House Bill 468 was filed and as an emergency is now law as of March 27, 2019.
 House Bill 468 added more foods that are allowed to be sold, along with a few extra restrictions on home-based processors such as an income cap and registration with the health department.

-- Second, it expands where these foods can be sold.
-The updated law allows sales anywhere that is directly to a consumer within the state, including out of a home (whether by pickup or delivery) and online.
+Second, it expands where these foods can be sold.
+The updated law allows sales anywhere that is directly to a consumer within the state, including out of a home (whether by pickup or delivery).
 Wholesales, such as to grocery stores and restaurants, are prohibited.
 Items must be sold directly to the consumer.

 And who has a gross income of no more than sixty thousand ($60,000) annually from the sale of the products.